DataCounsel/Azure-Data-Engineering/README.md

 # azure-dataengineering
-On-premise data ingestion, transformation and reporting using Azure cloud
+On-premise data ingestion, transformation and reporting using Azure cloud, Databricks, Synapse and PowerBI